Legal Studies

 Upon completion of this course, the student will be able to:

-- analyze the fundamentals of Workers' Compensation Law in relation to the legal assistant's role in the process.
+- analyze the fundamentals of the California Workers' Compensation System.

-- prepare basic documents for a Workers' Compensation claim.
+- prepare basic forms and documents for a workers' compensation claim.

 LA 495 Independent Studies in Legal Assisting